-We are one of the most efficient and reliable electricity distribution networks in Australia.
-As one of Victoria's five electricity distributors, we own and manage assets that deliver electricity to more than 345,000 homes and businesses across Melbourne's central business district and inner suburbs.
-This area includes some of Australia's most iconic sporting and cultural facilities such as the Melbourne Cricket Ground, the National Tennis Centre and the Victorian Arts Centre.
+We are the most efficient and reliable regional and rural electricity network in Australia, and are one of Victoria's five electricity distributors.
+We own and manage assets that deliver electricity to more than 844,000 homes and businesses across Melbourne's outer western suburbs, and central and western Victoria.

-As the local distribution network service provider servicing the commercial centre of Victoria, our primary responsibility is planning, building, operating and maintaining the 'poles and wires' - a strategic community asset and core component of Victoria's and Melbourne's energy infrastructure.
+In servicing Victoria, our primary responsibility is planning, building, operating and maintaining the 'poles and wires' - a strategic community asset and core component of Victoria's energy infrastructure.
 We seek to do this in a safe, reliable, efficient and prudent manner.